jsk336/docs/docs/api/antha/anthalib/wunit/wunit.md

 }
 ```

+the generic prefixed unit structure

 #### func (*GenericPrefixedUnit) BaseSIConversionFactor

 ```go
 func (gpu *GenericPrefixedUnit) BaseSIConversionFactor() float64
 ```
+multiplier to convert to SI base unit... for composites this is the ratio of the
+base units for the dimensions in question e.g. kg/l for concentration

 #### func (*GenericPrefixedUnit) BaseSISymbol

 ```go
 func (gpu *GenericPrefixedUnit) BaseSISymbol() string
 ```
+symbol for unit after conversion to base si unit

 #### func (*GenericPrefixedUnit) Prefix